aldur/aldur.github.io/_posts/2026-02-01-fiber-drops.md

 The bind mount hack, however, wouldn't survive a reboot.
 After a power loss, the router would restart and the watchdog would resume killing the connection every two hours.
-I kept poking around for ways to persist the change or to overwrite the router configuration, until I remembered that, usually, a router's web interface allows backing up and re-uploading the configuration.
-In some cases, uploading a modified configuration would also unlock further functionalities or modify settings not available through the web interface.
+I kept poking around for ways to persist the change or to overwrite the router configuration, until I remembered that a router's web interface typically allows backing up and re-uploading the configuration.
+In some cases, modified configurations would also unlock settings not available through the web interface.

-I went ahead, exported the configuration, and quickly discovered that it is
+I went ahead, exported the configuration through the web UI, and quickly discovered that it is encrypted:
-encrypted:

 ```bash
 $ file romfile.cfg